Path: blob/main/py-polars/docs/source/reference/sql/functions/string.rst

 - Converts a string to a Datetime using a strftime-compatible formatting string.

-- Returns a slice of the string data in the range [start, start + length]; note that `start` is 1-indexed.
+- Returns a slice of the string data (from a start index, with an optional length); note that `start` is 1-indexed.

 * - :ref:`TIMESTAMP <timestamp>`